The Basic Tapping Procedure

 The Setup is a process we use to start each round of Tapping.
 By designing a simple phrase and saying it while continuously Tapping the KC point, you let your system know what you’re trying to address.

-When designing this phrase there are two goals to achieve:
+When designing this phase there are two goals to achieve:

 1) acknowledge the problem